ublue-os/website/docs/images/bazzite/FAQ.md

 * Wayland is the default for most of the images and the recommended option for Bazzite.
 * X11 is a legacy windowing system.
 While we recommend to stick with Wayland, there may be scenarios where X11 would have to be used.
 Nvidia GPUs may have issues with Wayland, so X11 is the default for the Nvidia images.

-You can swap between the two in the login screen for desktop images, and enter `just _toggle_wayland` in a host terminal for Steam Deck/HTPC/Handheld PC images.
+You can swap between the two in the login screen for desktop images, and enter `ujust _toggle_wayland` in a host terminal for Steam Deck/HTPC/Handheld PC images.

 ## Why are there no Nvidia images that include Game Mode and Waydroid?
 Nvidia's proprietary drivers currently do not work with any of this.
 AMD and Intel have open source drivers on Linux and are usaully the far better option to use.